-In the scene before J. Daniel Atlas and Merritt McKinney enter the secret room, McKinney tells Atlas that he is a "bit of a control freak," to which Atlas replies "Have we met before?"
-This is a nod to the previous film Harrelson and Eisenberg had starred in, Zombieland.
+In the scene before J. Daniel Atlas (Jesse Eisenberg) and Merritt McKinney (Woody Harrelson) enter the secret room, McKinney tells Atlas that he is a "bit of a control freak", to which Atlas replies "Have we met before?"
+This is a nod to a previous film Woody Harrelson and Jesse Eisenberg had starred in, Zombieland (2009).

 Isla Fisher got into difficulty while filming the piranha tank scene.
 The top of the tank remained opened so that Fisher would be able to swim to the top to get some air, and there was also an emergency lever inside the tank that, if pulled, would alert the crew that she needed help.
-During one take, Fisher was running out of air and tried to swim to the top, but the chains on the handcuffs she was wearing got stuck on the bottom of the tank, so she was unable to swim to the top or pull the lever.
+During one take, Fisher was running out of air, and tried to swim to the top, but the chains on the handcuffs she was wearing got stuck on the bottom of the tank, so she was unable to swim to the top, or pull the lever.
 She then attempted to alert the crew by hitting the glass of the tank, but since her character is supposed to be panicked and scared in the scene, the crew thought she was acting.
-She was stuck for 3 minutes before the stunt coordinator finally realized that something was wrong after he noticed that her handcuffs were stuck.
+She was stuck for three minutes, before the Stunt Coordinator finally realized that something was wrong, after he noticed that her handcuffs were stuck.

 Demonstrating that he really had learned how to throw cards with forceful accuracy, Dave Franco sliced a half of a banana into a further half with his hotel key card, while promoting the film on the Bob Rivers radio show (KJR-FM, Seattle).

-While in New Orleans, French INTERPOL agent, Alma Dray, is wearing a striped shirt.
-This is a reference to a famous French New Wave film, Breathless, in which the main female character, Patricia Franchini, wears striped clothes throughout the film.
-This look, along with short hair, became the "look" throughout the 60's and 70's.
+While in New Orleans, Louisiana, French INTERPOL Agent, Alma Dray (Mélanie Laurent), is wearing a striped shirt.
+This is a reference to a famous French New Wave film, Breathless (1960), in which the main female character, Patricia Franchini (Jean Seberg), wears striped clothes throughout the film.
+This look, along with short hair, became the "look" throughout the 1960s and 1970s.
 This "look" has been revamped among celebrities recently, as the popular culture looks to French New Wave as a retro and stylish inspiration.

-During the interrogation scene, Merritt says that Dylan Rhodes has "big daddy issues."
-Later in the movie, proving Merritt's skill as a Mentalist, it is revealed that Agent Rhodes is the son of Lionel Shrike.
+During the interrogation scene, Merritt (Woody Harrelson) says that Dylan Rhodes (Mark Ruffalo) has "big daddy issues".
+Later in the movie, proving Merritt's skill as a mentalist, it is revealed that Agent Rhodes is the son of Lionel Shrike (Richard Laing).

 Each of the tarot cards refers to a Horseman.
-J. Daniel Atlas' (Jesse Eisenberg) card is the "Lovers", referencing his implied sexual prowess.
-Merritt McKinney's (Woody Harrelson) card is the "Hermit", referencing how his brother abandons him and destroys his career, leaving him alone and with nothing.
-Henley Reeves' (Isla Fisher) card is the "Temple Priestess", referencing her trick with the bloody tank, similar to a blood sacrifice.
-Jack Wilder's (Dave Franco) card is "Death", and his is the only card with a meaning that is not explained until late in the movie, where he fakes his own death.
-The Death card in Tarot mainly means change, most likely referencing Wilder's change from being seen as a kid at the start to an actual adult at the end.
+J. Daniel Atlas' (Jesse Eisenberg's) card is the "Lovers", referencing his implied sexual prowess.
+Merritt McKinney's (Woody Harrelson's) card is the "Hermit", referencing how his brother abandons him and destroys his career, leaving him alone and with nothing.
+Henley Reeves' (Isla Fisher's) card is the "High Priestess", referencing her trick with the bloody tank, similar to a blood sacrifice.
+Jack Wilder's (Dave Franco's) card is "Death", and his is the only card with a meaning that is not explained until late in the movie, where he fakes his own death.
+The Death card in Tarot mainly means change, most likely referencing Wilder's change from being seen as a kid at the start, to an actual adult at the end.